Early history of Harar: Accounts

 According to historical texts, Muslim city of Harar was dated back to 16th century.
 In 1521, Sultan Barr Sa'd ad-din sultanate moved his capital from Dakkar to Harar.
 In the same century, Amir Nur built defense wall named jegol around Harar.
 According to some oral tradition produced in 19th and 20th century, the founding history of Harar goes behind in 13th century or 10th century.
-Modern oral tradition agreed only the founder of Harari was Abadir Umar ar-Rida, who migrated from Arab Peninsula in the 12th and 13th century to spread Islam.
+Modern oral tradition agreed only the founder of Harar was Abadir Umar ar-Rida, who migrated from Arab Peninsula in the 12th and 13th century to spread Islam.
 Harar widely mentioned during the reign of Ethiopian emperor Amda Seyon I (1314–1344) while Muslim sheiks appeared to the region and most emperors chronicle had described Harar as their victories against the Ifat Sultanate in the east.

 In 18th and 19th century, three handwritten documents published in Amharic, Arabic and French described Harar being liberated by Dawud dynasty from Imamate of Aussa in 1647 and ruled until Egyptian conquest in 1875.

 History

 Walashma dynasty

 The imams of Harar came to conflict with Walasma ruling classes that exacerbate the conflict through preaching the rulers for their reluctance to fulfill their religious duty.
-The religious party heightened it's power by 16th century and able to intervene the country's policy.
+The religious party heightened its power by 16th century and able to intervene the country's policy.
 Meanwhile, Mahfuz, governor of Zeila/Harar, raid toward Ethiopia without consent of the Walashma ruler Muhammad bin Azharaddin, who wanted to maintain relations with the Christians.
 Thus, the event sparked the Ethiopian–Adal War (1529–1543).
-During the conflict, the extinct Harla people sided with Somali, Afar, Argobba, Hadiya forces along with Turkish and Arab gunmen, with both use of Maya mercenaries.
+During the conflict, the Somalis sided with the extinct Harla people, Afar, Argobba, Hadiya forces along with Turkish and Arab gunmen, with both use of Maya mercenaries.

 Sultanate of Harar

 Harar formed its Sultanate after the death of Ahmad ibn Ibrahim al-Ghazi at the Battle of Wayna Daga in 1543, by the aid of Nur ibn Mujahid, who proclaimed himself Amir or Sultan of Harar.
 Nur spent majority of his role renovating Harar and creating great wall around Harar.
-Shortly after assumption to the throne, he married widow of Ahmed Gran Bati del Wambara, who helped him to be self-reliant against confronting Ethiopian forces.
+Shortly after assumption to the throne, he married widow of Ahmed Ibrahim, Bati del Wambara, who helped him to be self-reliant against confronting Ethiopian forces.
 After the death of Gerad Abbas, Ethiopian Emperor Gelawdewos invaded surrounding kingdoms except for Harari, including Dawaro, Fatagar, Bale, and Hadiya.
 Interestingly, Gelawdewos headed to Kaffa province after which Nur ibn Mujahid declared a jihad.
-Nur took a lot of damage in his first campaign, it took him nine years to recover, in 1559 he assembled a army of 1800 horsemen and 500 riflemen and numerous swords- and bowmen, this time he was successful and invaded Fatagar.
+Nur took a lot of damage in his first campaign, it took him nine years to recover, in 1559 he assembled an army of 1800 horsemen and 500 riflemen and numerous swords- and bowmen, this time he was successful and invaded Fatagar.

 During series campaigns against each territories, Gelawdewos sent the governor of Kambata and Ras Fasil to destroy Harar.
 After finding out Nur marches to Fatagar, the two governors sacked Harar; Gelawdewos was shot by Harari rifleman and eventually battered to death while fighting Harari cavalry at the Battle of Fatagar on 23 March 1559.